Empowering First Responders in Gaza: Students in Baltimore and Gaza Design Solutions for Humanitarian Health

 To make sense of the changing field, we asked Rebecca Richards-Kortum, the Stanley C. Moore Professor of Bioengineering at Rice University, to curate our list of 10 life-saving technologies for rural health care.
 Richards-Kortum founded and directs the Rice 360° Institute for Global Health Technologies.
-More than 300 students in the Rice 360° program have designed 40 new technologies and educational programs.
+More than 300 students in the Rice 360° program have designed 40 new public health solutions and educational programs.
 The devices are in place in 14 countries, benefiting nearly 20,000 people.

 These are Rebecca Richards-Kortum’s top 10 picks for life-saving technologies for rural health care.